oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Key Binding JWT {#kb-jwt}

-This section defines the contents of the Key Binding JWT, which encodes a signature over an SD-JWT by the Holder's private key.
+This section defines the Key Binding JWT, which encodes a signature over an SD-JWT by the Holder's private key.

-The Key Binding JWT MUST contain the following elements:
+The Key Binding JWT MUST be a JWT according to [@!RFC7519] and its payload MUST contain the following elements:

 * in the JOSE header,
     * `typ`: REQUIRED.
 MUST be `kb+jwt`, which explicitly types the Key Binding JWT as recommended in Section 3.11 of [@!RFC8725].